 The numbers in red or green beside the metrics indicate the change in the metric compared to the previous month.

 Below the metrics, you’ll see a line graph which shows the traffic trends for the website.
 By default, it is set to the past 6 months, but you can change it to 12 months or All time.

 You can also switch the view to see the trends for total visits, unique visitors, average visit duration, or bounce rate.

 The line graph is really useful in understanding the seasonal trends associated with the website you’re analyzing in Traffic Analytics.
 The data can help you figure out if spikes in traffic are associated with a creative marketing campaign or some other trend you need to research into.

-Below the line graph, you’ll see the Traffic Share and Subdomains widgets.
-Traffic Share shows the proportion of estimated traffic coming to a website from mobile vs. desktop.
+Below the line graph, you’ll see the Top Pages, Top Subfolders, and Subdomains widget.
+On the right, you’ll find the Traffic Share widget, which shows the proportion of estimated traffic coming to a website from mobile vs. desktop.

-Finally, you’ll see the Traffic By Countries widget which lists down the countries that have the most users visiting the analyzed website.
-The report also shows the desktop vs. mobile share of traffic from each of the countries.
+Finally, you’ll see the Traffic Distribution widget which lists down the countries and regions that have the most users visiting the analyzed website.
+The report also shows the desktop vs. mobile share of traffic from each location.

 2. Benchmark Traffic Statistics of Multiple Websites